Understanding What Home Contents Insurance Covers

 We've gone over what is covered by contents insurance and some circumstances where people's property in your home may or may not be covered.
 There is one more area when it comes to insuring your personal belongings that you may want to learn more about: high valued items, or items that may not be easily replaced.

 Your insurance policy may offer you the option of adding coverage for special items of high value, like jewelry.
 If you have items like antiques or special collections, jewelry, or even musical or photographic equipment, you may want to add a rider to the policy to make sure you are covered.
 In cases like this, you may not even have a deductible because you are paying extra.

 Special items sometimes require special insurance, so be sure and inquire about anything that you may be especially concerned about.

 High End or High-Value Insurance for Personal Property

-Finally, there is one other option for contents and personal property insurance that you may be interested in if you feel that the value of your contents is high, If you have a lot of designer clothes, or custom furniture and out of the ordinary items.
-There are high-end insurance policies that will have higher special limits, less exclusions, as well as better claims settlement options, such as: no obligation to replace policies.
+Finally, there is one other option for contents and personal property insurance that you may be interested in if you feel that the value of your contents is exceptionally high.
+There are high-end insurance policies that will have higher special limits, less exclusions, as well as better claims settlement options, such as no obligation to replace policies.

 Ask your insurer if they have a policy covering open perils on contents and no obligation to replace with replacement values.
 They may have options for higher end policies than the one you originally discussed.
 If not, then there are other options.